Akashew/To-Do-List/README.md

 # To-Do-List
-A to do list application created from PHP and MySQL
+To Do list application created from PHP and MySQL